 What is a cystoscopy?

-A cystoscopy, or cystourethroscopy, is an endoscopic procedure where a tube is inserted into the urethra through the opening at the end of the penis.
-It allows the doctor to visually examine the complete length of the urethra and the bladder for tumors, strictures, prostate enlargement, and other problems.
+A cystoscopy, or cystourethroscopy, is a procedure where a lighted scope is inserted into the urethra through the opening at the end of the penis.
+It allows the doctor to visually examine the complete length of the urethra and the bladder for tumors, strictures (narrowing), prostate enlargement, and other problems.

 Why is the test performed?